dribnet/purvs/README.md

 ## PS2 MDDN 242 2018 Colours

-I tried out another combination of colours and stroke, this time I used grey and white.
-I change the outer arc stroke to be white and slightly thicker.
-The inner arc I made much thinner so it was just barely visible.
-Although I don't think this will work with such a thin stroke and light colours.
-I like the black and white better but this is also interesting to see.
-It's too bright and doesn't match well together.
+I tested out another idea, but this time I played around with the opacity.
+I gave both arcs a fill and made them both transparent slightly.
+Then for the stroke I made the out transparent and the inner solid.
+I think that the dark grey stroke on the inner arc is a bit harsh and stands out too much.
+I like the transparency on the outer arc stroke I think it looks pretty interesting.
+So far out of all of them I like this one and the black and white on the best.

 pos2x this draws the x position of the first point